BLOODY BALLAD OF BETTE DAVIS

 A new Horror Musical by John P. McEneny and Rob Parker

-18 Performances are scheduled from July 31 to August 18.
+18 Performances were held from July 31 to August 18.
 18:40 £ 13.00

 Director’s Notes for The Bloody Ballad of Bette Davis